cerealk/netrunner/README.md

 # netrunner
-this is a full fledged deckbuilder for android netrunner game.
+this is a full fledged deckbuilder for android netrunner game running on android plataform.

 Unfortunately cards are not up to date.